ciryon/naggo/README.md

    git push origin v0.1.0
    ```

-2. Build binaries for the platforms you want to support (see cross-compile snippet above) and attach them to the GitHub release.
+2. Build binaries for the platforms you want to support (see cross-compile snippet above, or use the provided GitHub Actions workflow) and attach them to the GitHub release.
 3. Users can either download those archives or run `go install github.com/ciryon/naggo@latest`.

 ## Controls